 Consultant editor Darren Newman looks at a recent case in which the Court of Appeal had to consider if, in sharing information from a manager's desk diary, a trade union rep had acted outside the scope of trade union activities for the purposes of the automatically unfair dismissal protection afforded by s.152 of the Trade Union and Labour Relations (Consolidation) Act 1992.

 Consultant editor Darren Newman explains how the difference between the test of reasonableness in relation to unfair dismissal and the test for justification in relation to "discrimination arising from disability" led to an interesting - and important - Court of Appeal decision.

 Consultant editor Darren Newman considers a recent case in which the Supreme Court judges seemed to cast doubt on the long-established approach to misconduct dismissals set out in Burchell.

-Commentary and analysis: HR and legal information and guidance relating to unfair dismissal.
+Commentary and insights: HR and legal information and guidance relating to unfair dismissal.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.

 Copyright © 2022 LexisNexis Risk Solutions Group